-Getting There: There are trains running from Wraysbury railway station (this is .8 miles from the start of the walk).
-If you are driving head to Wraysbury Road, follow the road round to the left and after 1 mile you will find Magna Carta Lane on your left.
+Getting There: Trains are running from Wraysbury railway station (this is .8 miles from the start of the walk).
+If you are driving, head to Wraysbury Road, follow the road round to the left, and after 1 mile, you will find Magna Carta Lane on your left.

 OS Landranger Map: 175 or 176

-Where to take a break: There is a National Trust tea-room open daily from 9am-5pm at nearby Runnymede visitor centre
+Where to take a break: There is a National Trust tea-room open daily from 9 am-5 pm at the nearby Runnymede visitor center.

 Discover Your Next Walk – Use the Britain Map Sheet Finder

 “We live in a fast-paced society.
 Walking slows us down.” – Robert Sweetgall